mrowan137/widpy/README.md

 export PATH
 ```

-Eo execute Widpy, just navigate to a directory containing TRISTAN data and run:
+To execute Widpy, navigate to a directory containing TRISTAN data and run:

 ```
 widpy.py